 Overall, this first cour was great and has proved to be one of the best Shōnen anime currently airing on television and streaming services today.
 I may be biased to say this but out of the events that happened on the first cour, I would have to say that Mahito’s appearance and fight with Itadori was my favorite, and here’s why: Mahito is a sadistic being, he used a human to get the attention of our hero (and entice Sukuna).
 Mahito might be immature but it is clear that he is well-written and is one of the show’s most sinister antagonists.

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at email@example.com.
-Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, Tumblr, and now Facebook and Instagram!
-Be sure to check out our new store, Red’s Nerd Shop!From Jujutsu Kaisen comes the Jujutsu Kaisen Megumi Fushiguro Statue!
+If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org.
+Also, be sure to Follow and Subscribe to the Nerd Den on Social Media, Links are located on the sidebar.
+Also, Be sure to check out our new store, Red’s Nerd Shop!From Jujutsu Kaisen comes the Jujutsu Kaisen Megumi Fushiguro Statue!
 The first-year student at Jujutsu High is poised for battle, taking a stance to use his Ten Shadows Technique.
 This descendant of the Zenin Family is perfect for any Jujutsu Kaisen fan’s collection!
 Measures roughly 7 3/4-inches tall.